vinaynayak2000/Player_popularity_analytics/README.md

 # Player_popularity_analytics

+ ## Steps Followed
- Player Popularity AnalyticsPlayer Popularity Analytics Show project • Created &amp; Generated Data using Google Trends • Performed data wrangling, feature engineering, and selection by analyzing the dataset • Visualized the data with the help of Flourish software and made conclusions
+ 1. Created & Generated Data using Google Trends
+ 2. Performed data wrangling, feature engineering, and selection by analyzing the dataset
+ 3. Visualized the data with the help of Flourish software and made conclusions